npm/policies/conduct.md

 npm exists to facilitate sharing code, by making it easy for JavaScript module developers to publish and distribute packages.

-npm is as much a community as it is a piece of technology, if not moreso.
+npm is a piece of technology, but more importantly, it is a community.

 We believe that our mission is best served in an environment that is friendly, safe, and accepting; free from intimidation or harassment.